thefalc/instabread-codelab-sample/README.md

 ##### Encrypted Operations

-All data within the vault is encrypted at rest and during transit, but through a technique called [polymorphic encryption](https://www.skyflow.com/post/a-look-at-polymorphic-encryption-the-new-paradigm-of-data-privacy), many operations can be performed over fully encrypted data.
-In the case of the email column, you can perform exact match operations without ever decrypting the data.
-For numeric fields, comparison and aggregation operations like average and sum are supported.
+All data within the vault is encrypted at rest and during transit.
+However, through a technique called [polymorphic encryption](https://www.skyflow.com/post/a-look-at-polymorphic-encryption-the-new-paradigm-of-data-privacy), many operations are performed over fully encrypted data.
+Continuing with  the email column example, you perform exact match operations without ever decrypting the data.
+For numeric fields, comparison and aggregation operations, like average and sum, are supported.

 <p align="center">
   <img src="images/skyflow-encryption-tab.png" width="500" />